 The best airline lounge at London Gatwick South Terminal is the British Airways First lounge (for First Class passengers) followed by the British Airways Business Lounge (for Club Europe and Club World passengers).
-If you’re not traveling on British Airways, you might be flying out of Gatwick’s North Terminal so we have also reviewed the best lounges in Gatwick North separately.
+If you’re not traveling on British Airways, you might be flying out of Gatwick’s North Terminal, so we have also reviewed the best lounges in Gatwick North separately.

-We also reveal the secret to getting the best deal at luxury hotels, once you get to your destination, so that you not only fly but also stay in style.
+We also reveal the secret to getting the best deal at luxury hotels, once you get to your destination so that you not only fly but also stay in style.

 Why Fly BA From Gatwick

 I love the British Airways lounges at Gatwick airport.
 They make traveling out of this otherwise shabby terminal much more enjoyable.
-I think the Business lounge for Club Class passengers is better than the British Airways Business Class lounges at Heathrow, because it has more natural light and better views of the tarmac and planes and of course the runway in the distance.
-Of course, the Concorde Room is the best British Airways lounge of all and can be found at London Heathrow and not at Gatwick.
+I think the Business lounge for Club Class passengers is better than the British Airways Business Class lounges at Heathrow because it has more natural light and better views of the tarmac and planes and of course the runway in the distance.
+Of course, the Concorde Room is the best British Airways lounge and can be found at London Heathrow and not at Gatwick.

 Why do I prefer the British Airways Business lounge for Club Class passengers in Gatwick?
 For a start, Gatwick is not a great airport.
-It is old and unlike London Heathrow Terminal 5, it is not a great place to hang out if you don’t have lounge access.
+It is old, and unlike London Heathrow Terminal 5, it is not a great place to hang out if you don’t have lounge access.
 You see all sorts of holidaymakers in Gatwick, from big families with noisy kids to stag and hen nights with large groups that have picked up a cheap flight on Easyjet or Ryanair.

 This is a very different crowd from London Heathrow Terminal 5, which offers designer stores and amazing architecture.
 Clientelle at London Heathrow have all paid a little bit extra and are all flying British Airways.
 There are a lot of business travelers that fly internationally and use the terminal.
 The result is a calmer and more sophisticated atmosphere enhanced by a more modern and innovative airport design.

-This means that, while the BA lounges are excellent at London Heathrow, the difference between hanging out in the communal seating areas and shopping vs having lounge access isn’t so great.
+This means that, while the BA lounges are excellent at London Heathrow, the difference between hanging out in the communal seating areas and shopping vs. having lounge access isn’t so great.
 Conversely, whichever terminal you fly out from, from Gatwick, the communal (non-lounge) areas can be frenetic and stressful, making the difference between the lounge environment and the main airport much greater.

 In Gatwick, if you are stuck on a standard seat waiting for your flight in the main hall, you are likely to feel stressed with the noise and activity around you.
 This means that having lounge access, be it from booking into Business or First Class, or be it from using your Priority Pass will make your whole airport experience more relaxed.